 Poverty is one of the greatest problems confronting Egypt today.
 Despite the relatively high levels of economic growth over the past few years, living conditions for the average Egyptian remain poor.
 Only half of Egypt’s population was employed in 2012, and among those who were employed, 14 percent live on less than $2 per day.

 The recent political situation in Egypt has aggravated the problem, as many people have lost their jobs and the unemployment rate has risen.
-Contributing to the problem of poverty is continued population growth, as nearly all of the country's 82 million inhabitants (PRB) live on the 2.9 percent of land that is arable.
+Contributing to the problem of poverty is continued population growth, as nearly all of the country's 89 million inhabitants live on the 2.8 percent of land that is arable.

 In a year of remarkable achievement, including Pathfinder’s landmark victory at the US Supreme Court and our return to Bangladesh with a $53.8 million project, what was most exciting?
 The answer—integration—is the theme of Pathfinder’s 2013 Annual Report.